Promoting the success of diverse employees

 1:1 mentoring

-Cross-mentoring program is a type of mentoring where the mentor (supporter, advisor) and mentor (recipient of support and advice) are from different companies.
-The mentoring is carried out by executives and female managers as mentors, with the aim of accelerating the elimination of the gender gap by encouraging independent career development for female managers and allowing diverse human resources to learn and develop each other across companies.
+Cross-mentoring program is a type of mentoring where the mentor (supporter, advisor) and mentee (recipient of support and advice) are from different companies.
+The mentoring is conducted by a senior executive and a female manager as the mentee, with the aim of accelerating the elimination of the gender gap by promoting the autonomous career development of female managers and enabling diverse human resources to learn and develop from each other across companies.

 Initiatives to promote female participation in manufacturing sites